 This is Darrell Castle.

-Darrell Castle is an attorney in Memphis, Tennessee, a former USMC Combat Officer and 2008 Vice Presidential nominee.
+Darrell Castle is an attorney in Memphis, Tennessee, a former USMC Combat Officer, 2008 Vice Presidential nominee, and 2016 Presidential nominee.
 Darrell gives his unique analysis of current national and international events from a historical and constitutional perspective.
 You can subscribe to Darrell's weekly podcast at castlereport.us

 - Christianity Today